Porgramming-Hero-web-course/batch-4-assignment-1-Niloy11111/blog-1.md

 ```

 <br/>

-#### here the Experience type has both Vehicle and Info type properties inclueded thats why we have to give all four properties in the vehicleExperience object
+#### Here, the Experience type has both Vehicle and Info type properties included, that's why we have to give all four properties in the vehicleExperience object.